SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 That's really everything that you need to know to become a master project manager.

-Apply your energies to completing projects successfully, efficiently, and predicably.
+Apply your energies to completing projects successfully, efficiently, and predictably.

 Accomplish this by building project momentum and mitigating project risks.
 Ensure that you have a good vision and a strong team before the project begins.